AdguardTeam/AdguardKnowledgeBase/04.android/01.overview/docs.en.md

 [How exactly does DNS filtering work](https://kb.adguard.com/en/general/dns-filtering#how-does-dns-filtering-work)?
 It has a special DNS filter which contains a large list of ad and tracker domains, which it uses in conjunction with User rules to recognize 'bad' requests.
 Every request is checked against this filter, and if there's a hit, instead of forwarding it to the DNS server, it is being rerouted to a 'blackhole'.

-The simplicity of this approach is both a benefit and a disavantage.
+The simplicity of this approach is both a benefit and a disadvantage.
 The main advantage of this approach is that it's both battery life friendly and traffic-saving.
 Once a domain is blocked, it won't be requested again within an hour.
 The disadvantage would be the "roughness" of this method: specific URLs can't be blocked, only whole domains.
 Sometimes the only way to block ads by DNS is to add a rule that will break something at the same time.
 In this case, we just don't add this rule and the ad remains unblocked — because the alternative where the website does not work at all is even worse.

 <a id="dns-servers"></a>
 ## DNS servers